rashmiw333/E-Commerce-FrontEnd/README.md

-# E-Commerce Application
+# Electromart Application

-A full-stack **E-Commerce application** for browsing electronics, managing products and categories, maintaining a wishlist and shopping cart, managing addresses and user profile information, and placing orders.
+A full-stack **Electromart application** for browsing electronics, managing products and categories, maintaining a wishlist and shopping cart, managing addresses and user profile information, and placing orders.